joshleitzel/amazon_scraper/README.md

 It supports the following features:

 * Search for zero or more queries at a time
+* Snowball results into new queries for infinite searching
 * Collect department information (e.g. `Cell Phones & Accessories`) when available
 * Write output as text or JSON, to STDOUT or a file
 * Log to STDOUT or a file
+* Output metrics on queries used, keywords found, and total search time

 ## Find autosuggestions